 Protein: why do we care so much!?

-What is Protein and why are we obsessed with it!
+Every day it seems that another product is promoting it’s protein content, but why?
+What is it and why are we obsessed with it!

 Protein is a macronutrient, along with carbohydrates and fats and is made up of lots of amino acids which join together in the human body.
 It is mainly found in animal sources of foods we eat every day like meat, fish, chicken and dairy products but is also present in plant sources such as nuts, cereals and legumes.